git504/cheapskatePortfolio/readme.md

 Feeling at ease with the markdown and paper stacks\* _Ref. to my career path as a printMaker 📋_, gave me the interest to acquire a profund knowledge of JavaScript.

-The projects **pinned** in my repository are an important part of my learning process and show my understanding of JavaScript.
+The projects **pinned** in my repo are an important part of my learning process and show my understanding of JavaScript.

 ## Certifications 🎓